How to restore your hormonal imbalance with Superfoods!

 If cinnamon is applied to skin, it may cause irritation and redness.

-Consuming in huge amounts may theoretically be toxic, due to its ‘coumarin’ content - particularly for sensitive people with liver problems.
+Consuming cinnamon in huge amounts may theoretically be toxic, due to its ‘coumarin’ content, particularly for people with sensitivities or liver problems.

 Carly Dolan wrote a great blog post about the health benefits of cinnamon.